Last updated on June 17th, 2019 at 11:14 am.

 I walked into the room knowing this meeting would not be necessary that day.
 Why not?
 Because by the time I left that room, I would have resigned my position.

 If you want to know how to quit a job, I’m not sure this is the right way to do it.
 But it’s one way to do it.
+I quit my job without another one lined up.
 More on that later…

 My Journey Into – And exodus from – the corporate world

 Here’s what you should know about me: I’m not always the most decisive person.
 As a result, I entered college not really knowing what I wanted to do with my life.
 I picked English as my major because I had become a bit of an English nerd in high school, and it was my best section on the ACT.